-Advance CTE, formerly the National Association of State Directors of Career Technical Education Consortium (NASDCTEc), represents state and territory leaders of CTE through leadership and advocacy that supports an innovative and rigorous CTE system that prepares students for both college and careers.
-CTE State Directors lead the planning and implementation of CTE in their respective states and these recommendations reflect their priorities.
+Advance CTE represents state and territory leaders of CTE through leadership and advocacy that supports an innovative and rigorous CTE system that prepares students for both college and careers.
+State CTE Directors lead the planning and implementation of CTE in their respective states and these recommendations reflect their priorities.